OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 #### Mandatory Pipe variables

-For the `pack` command there are 5 parameters I want the Pipe to handle:
+The `pack` command has five parameters I want the Pipe to handle:

 1. The `--id` of the package to create.
 1. The `--format` for the package, e.g. `NuPkg` or `Zip`.